 There were ten health regions that participated in this review.
-Four regions reported service delivery issues while six reported none.
-Of the four reporting service issues, two reported minor issues such as minor inconveniences or impact to timing of service, while two reported moderate issues such as waiting lists and some duties not being performed.
-The two regions that reported moderate service issues have also reported vacancies.
+Five regions reported service delivery issues and five reported none.
+Of the five reporting service issues, three reported minor issues such as minor inconveniences or impact to timing of service, while one reported moderate issues such as waiting lists and one reported significant issues such as some duties not being performed.